jruedas1/intro-to-testing-js/README.md

 ### Exercise #8 "Repeat" step (where we look for additional tests to add)
 - First, in `tests.js`, add `expect(sayHello()).toBe("Hello, World!")`.
 Then refresh `report.html` to see the failing test.
-- Follow that by adding just enough code inside of the `sayHello` function `code.js` to green that latest test.
+- Follow that by adding just enough code inside the `sayHello` function `code.js` to green that latest test.
 Recommend checking if the input variable's value is `undefined`.
 - Next, add `expect(sayHello(true)).toBe("Hello, World!")` to the `tests.js` file.
 Refresh to see the failing red test.
 - Add just enough code to `code.js` to green that latest test. `if (input === true)` then `return "Hello, World!"`
 - Now, add `expect(sayHello(false)).toBe("Hello, World!")` to the `tests.js` file.
 Refresh to see the failing test.